Guneet Monga Kapoor

-Guneet Monga (born 21 November 1983) is an Indian film producer.
+Guneet Monga Kapoor (born 21 November 1983) is an Indian film producer.
 She is the producer of the 2023 Academy Award-winning documentary short film The Elephant Whisperers.
-Monga is the founder of Sikhya Entertainment a boutique film production house that produced notable films like Gangs of Wasseypur - Part 1, Gangs of Wasseypur – Part 2, Peddlers, The Lunchbox, Masaan, Zubaan and Pagglait.
+Monga is the founder of Sikhya Entertainment a boutique film production house that produced notable films like Gangs of Wasseypur, Peddlers, The Lunchbox, Masaan, Zubaan and Pagglait.

 In 2018, Monga was amongst the first producers from India to be inducted in the Academy of Motion Picture Arts and Sciences.
 She served as an executive producer on Period.
 End of Sentence. which won the 2019 Academy Award for Best Documentary Short Film.
 Monga was voted as one of the top 12 women achievers in the global entertainment industry by The Hollywood Reporter and among the top 50 Indians changing India by India Today.
 In 2023, Guneet won her second Academy Award for the Netflix documentary short, The Elephant Whisperers.

 In 2021, Guneet Monga was conferred with the Chevalier dans l'Ordre des Arts et des Lettres by the French Government.

-Early life and education
+Early and personal life

 Guneet Monga was born in Delhi and received her primary education at Bluebells School International and received a degree in mass communications from Madhubala Institute of Mass Communication and Electronic Media affiliated with Guru Gobind Singh Indraprastha University, Delhi in 2004.
+She married Sunny Kapoor on 12 December 2022.